 The lender’s surveyor will confirm the property’s value, look for issues that may impact the future value and will check it’s a property they’ll lend against.
-The lender valuation is critical as it’s one of the last hurdles to complete before setting exchange and completion dates.
+The valuation is critical as it’s one of the last hurdles to complete before setting exchange and completion dates.

 What is a lender valuation?